backend-developers-ltd/ComputeHorde/README.md

 - **1 point** for each successfully completed organic job.
 - **1 point** for each **properly rejected** synthetic job.

-The goal is to stop penalizing miners from rejecting synthetic jobs, which makes them reject organic jobs

-### Proper Rejection

-A synthetic job is considered properly rejected when the miner provides a receipt proving they are currently occupied with an **organic job** from a validator with the minimum stake (configurable via a dynamic parameter).

-## Scoring Mechanism (in the making now, to be released soon)

-The **scoring mechanism** in ComputeHorde incentivizes miners to perform organic jobs while maintaining accountability and fairness in the network.

-The formula (calculated per validator) is as follows:

-- **1 point** for each successfully completed synthetic job.
-- **1 point** for each successfully completed organic job.
-- **1 point** for each **properly rejected** synthetic job.

 The goal is to eliminate the current disincentive where miners avoid organic jobs to avoid penalties for rejecting synthetic jobs.

 ### Proper Rejection